 - Do not share your drugs with others and do not take anyone else's drugs.

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
 Read it again each time fentanyl transdermal patch is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+If you have any questions about fentanyl transdermal patch, please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 - Which drugs cause opioid-induced constipation?

 - Why is fentanyl so dangerous?

 - What are the symptoms of a fentanyl overdose?

 - Fentanyl test strips: where to get & how to use?

 - How long does Fentanyl stay in your system?

 - Carfentanil vs Fentanyl: Which is more dangerous?